 In Roblox, assets such as images, meshes, and audio are stored as cloud-based assets, so you don't need to bundle local copies into a saved Studio experience.
 Each asset in the cloud is assigned a unique asset ID from which multiple experiences can utilize them.
 You can create assets directly in Studio, such as models, or import assets like images, audio, and meshes from other tools.

 By default, assets are private to your experience and you can use an asset in any place by referencing its ID.
-You can also publish and share them to the community in the Creator Store, so others can use them as well.
+You can also distribute them to the community in the Creator Store, so others can use them as well.

 For more information on how to import and publish assets, see Assets.